 Once again, it’s not my story to share.
 But, a few things I heard were truly impactful to me, and so I want to share two partial thoughts at least on what I heard.

-Okay….I feel like I have been writing for days, but it's literally just been two really amped-up evenings.
-In truth, I do feel like I could talk about Afghanistan for…awhile because of its impact on my current psyche, and my newfound adoration for this country on so many levels.
-I want to get to 1 and 2 above because the minute I got home, I felt weak again and deflated because I knew I was coming back to my own realities of unhappiness…realities I did not want to face.
+When I got home I felt deflated again because I knew I was coming back to my own realities of unhappiness, realities I did not want to face.
 But, my realities are not war, they are my own internal battles.
-And, while its not apples to apples, I have to eventually figure out how I will get to a place to overcome my own realities, just like anyone else who is trying to 'survive'.
+I have to eventually figure out how I will get to a place to overcome my own realities, just like anyone else who is trying to 'survive'.
 There isn’t a conclusion right now to my mental health journey; I maybe wanted to find one so badly, but I knew realistically that I could not be healed from just a few short weeks away.
-But, being in Afghanistan has certainly been a new eye-opening experience to different ideas of developing mental strength, courage and resilience, and overcoming suffering.
-I am nothing but grateful for just the ability to talk to welcoming, opening Afghanis about their stories, and listen…just listen to their brave voices because they have so much to say to the world about who they really are, and what their country really is, and that has been meaningful in a way I cannot even describe.
+But, being in Afghanistan was certainly an eye-opening experience to different ideas of developing mental strength, courage and resilience, and overcoming suffering.
+I am nothing but grateful for just the ability to listen and talk to Afghanis about their stories.

 Anyways, I am not really great at ending my own stories, so I feel like the only thing left I want to say is that I hope with all of me, that the country will continue to open up, and one day, in the near future, I will be back.